Zhang-Zong/HCP_cluster_analysis/README.md

 -------

-The ‘agreement matrices’ (FIGURE 3) were run using the function cluster_bootstrap.m.
+The â€˜agreement matricesâ€™ (FIGURE 3) were run using the function cluster_bootstrap.m.
 It runs 1000 permutations of 75% of the data, rerunning the cluster solutions, and generating a probability of any two cases being in the same cluster (from 0 to 1) if both were included in the permutation.
 It is run from cluster solutions k from 2 to 10.
 Also calculated adjusted Rand index for each cluster solutions (using common participants) for each pair of clusters.
 This tells us how much overall common information/clustering is present in any two permutations.
 To produce this data I looped through the cluster bootstrap function for modalities and values of k.
 This is a very computationally demanding process, results are saved to wards_agree.mat